 The Party Season at Magic Kingdom

-MNSSHP (much easier to use the abbreviation!) is typically three times each week during September on Tuesday, Friday and Sunday nights.
-Once we get to October they will add in Thursday’s making it four nights per week.
+MNSSHP (much easier to use the abbreviation!) is typically twice a week the last few weeks of August (yes we start Halloween season in August at Walt Disney World!) then 3 times each week during September.
+Once we get to October they will add in another night making it four nights per week.

 MVMCP is typically three nights a week once it begins November 8th, and adds a 4th night for December.

-So a third of every year is changed by these parties; September – December.
+So more than a third of every year is changed by these parties; August – December.
 And knowing how they affect crowds and entertainment schedules is very important if you’re planning a trip to Disney during any of those months.

 Why the Party Schedule Matters

-Because the nights you can experience a typical MK night, stay late, see Happily Ever After and so forth are only a few times a week.
+Because the nights you can experience a typical Magic Kingdom night; like staying late, seeing the Happily Ever After fireworks, and so forth are only a few times a week.
 That means those days (a “normal” day when there is no party scheduled) are crowded.
 Especially Saturday nights.
 Everyone who would typically want an evening at Magic Kingdom are all funneled into only three or four nights.
 This includes all the locals and passholders as well.
 And since a lot of people plan their park day based on where they want to be that night, it makes the park busier the entire day.

-But the reverse is also true: On the days when there IS Magic Kingdom party crowds are very low during the day.
+But the reverse is also true: On the days when there IS a Magic Kingdom party that night, the crowds are very low during the day.

 You can use this.